-The Company is required to ask shareholders to approve by ordinary resolution the implementation of the current Directors' Remuneration Policy as detailed in the annual report on remuneration.
-The annual report on remuneration can be found on pages 103 to 114 of the Annual Report and Accounts for the year ended 31 December 2019.
+The Company is required to ask shareholders to approve by ordinary resolution the Directors' remuneration report in the form set out on pages 115 to 134 of the Annual Report and Accounts for the year ended 31 December 2020.

-The Group places high importance on the opinions of shareholders and other stakeholders when considering its remuneration policy and its implementation.
+The Group places high importance on the opinions of shareholders and other stakeholders when considering its Remuneration Policy and its implementation.
 The Group has listened carefully to its shareholders and other key stakeholders and has made a number of changes to simplify the determination of bonus awards for Executive Directors and has enhanced its disclosures.
-The Group continues to align its remuneration principles to the Group's strategic objectives to ensure it pays for performance and ensures its approach to remuneration is aligned to the interests of its shareholders.
+The Group 's strategic objectives to ensure it pays for performance and ensures its approach to remuneration is aligned to the interests of its shareholders.
+To recognise the exceptional circumstances in 2020, in addition to the Group's normal prudent approach, significant restraint has been shown in determining remuneration outcomes.

-In accordance with remuneration reporting rules, the vote on the annual report on remuneration is an advisory vote.
-This means that the Company can still act according to the annual report on remuneration as proposed if the resolution is not approved.
+The Company's auditor, PricewaterhouseCoopers LLP ('PwC'), has audited those parts of the Directors' remuneration report which are required to be audited and their report is issued in the Annual Report and Accounts for the year ended 31 December 2020.
+In accordance with remuneration reporting rules, the vote on the Directors' remuneration report is an advisory vote.
+This means that the Company can still act according to the Directors' remuneration report as proposed if the resolution is not approved.